Demenkesh/apexnetwork/README.md

 Make sure to replace {{ url }} with the actual URL of your Laravel application and /api/documentation with the correct route for accessing the Swagger documentation based on your configuration.

-How to run the tests.
+## How to run the tests.
-how show only how to swagger ui in api documentation , especially for on where to add the access token for login
+I show only how to use swagger ui in api documentation , especially for on where to add the access token for login

 ```bash
 https://megascrypto.com/public/video/apexnetwork.mov